tmaciejewski/see/README.md

 ```

 Default number of crawlers is 1, but it can be changed by `crawler_num` parameter for `see_crawler` application.

+## Usage

+By default the web interface is available at `http://localhost:8888` on `db` node.
+You need to add first
+URL to begin crawling with.

+Each crawler requests an unvisited URL from `db` node and visits it, extracting words (as they are) and links from the page,
+and sends them back to `db` node.
+Words after normalization are saved into the index and links are inserted as
+unvisited URLs.

 ## TODO